You know the signs of a backed up toilet: the bowl water is rising and the rest of the family runs for cover.

 It's a plumbing disaster waiting to happen.

-Your natural inclination, understandably, when it comes to plumbing repair is probably to get as far away as possible from the germs and gunk as possible, and then reach for your cell phone to call a plumbing company to schedule an (expensive) emergency visit.
+Your natural inclination, understandably, when it comes to plumbing repair is probably to get as far away as possible from the germs and gunk, and then reach for your cell phone to call a plumbing company to schedule an (expensive) emergency visit.